Grenade Gloves: Grenade Games

-The Grenade Games moved to California's Bear Mountain in 2011 and hosted Grenade Games 7 with Monster Energy on March 25–27.
+The Grenade Games moved to California's Bear Mountain in 2011, where the Grenade Games 7 were hosted together with Monster Energy on March 25–27.

 Grenade Gloves Inc went global in 2002 and The Grenade Games became an international event when it went to Korea in 2009 and 2010, creating one of the most popular snowboarding events in the world.

 Controversy

-Prebook for 2009-2010 Grenade CEO charges all pre-booking dealers for complete orders 6 months in advance to kickstart manufacturing.
+Prebook for 2009-2010 Grenade CEO charges all pre-booking dealers for complete orders 6 months in advance to kick-start manufacturing.
 It was explained that this was the only way they could keep the company going, that Grenade CEO devised the scheme to collect the funding needed to start Chinese manufacturing for the Winter line release.
 This was the first time Grenade used funding directly from retail store chains and small businesses to pull financial resources in order to avoid bankruptcy, and satisfy debt & obligations with manufacturers to complete new season orders.
 As a direct result many shop owners share their experience in round table events with other dealers and it was shared openly that dealers dealing with Grenade during this time were also charged in advance for orders they would not receive until months later which caused a distaste and dislike for doing business with a broke company where the shops that carry the brand also are forced to bankroll the operation interest free.
-As a direct result, and with additional controversy in 2009-2010 many dealers decide to drop the struggling brand and cut ties with the company the following year.
+As a direct result, and with additional controversy in 2009–2010, many dealers decide to drop the struggling brand and cut ties with the company the following year.
 Grenade employees explains they knew about the scheme to save the company by charging dealers in advance, and that this is solely the idea of their CEO that comes from a computer industry and has no ties to snowboarding sports or the outdoor industry as a whole.
 In addition the company refused to pay for usage rights for images used on their website and in their catalog which were considered stolen as no agreement was ever proposed for permission of use.

 In 2010, Grenade Gloves and their CEO Joseph Condorelli were accused of copyright infringement by a Canadian photographer.
 The issue has yet to be resolved.